-NOTICE IS HEREBY GIVEN that the State of California ("State") has not filed with the Municipal Securities Rulemaking Board ("MSRB") a complete Annual Report with respect to the above-named Bonds as required by Section 3 of the Continuing Disclosure Agreement ("Agreement"), dated November 24, 2015, by and between the Department of General Services and the Treasurer of the State of California, as trustee.
+NOTICE IS HEREBY GIVEN that the State of California ("State") has not filed with the Municipal Securities Rulemaking Board ("MSRB") a complete Annual Report with respect to the above-named Bonds as required by Section 3 of the Continuing Disclosure Agreement ("Agreement"), dated November 19, 1997.
 The State is required by such Agreement to file an Annual Report no later than April 1 of each year and include in such Annual Report audited financial statements if available.
 If audited financial statements are not available at the time the Annual Report is required to be filed, the Annual Report shall include unaudited financial statements.